 David also represents statutory trustees and official creditor committees in bank holding bankruptcy cases such as First State Bancorporation, BankUnited Financial Corporation and MetroBank Financial Services, in litigation over tax refunds, capital maintenance obligations and director & officer claims.

 David has served in a fiduciary capacity as the post-confirmation distribution agent of an individual Chapter 11 debtor estate liquidating litigation claims and other assets.
-He also was appointed as the fiduciary assignee over Monel, Inc, an international specialty food distributor, and fully liquidated the estate with a return to all creditors within 120 days in state court liquidation proceedings.
-He has also been selected to serve as Assignee in another matter liquidating a franchisor in the hospitality industry.
+He also was selected as the fiduciary assignee in various ABC cases including as to an international specialty food distributor, another entity that sold foreign and domestic inventory and assets in the restricted duty free marketplace, as well as a separate licensor for the use of a restaurant franchise concept, and fully liquidated each estate with a return to all creditors within approximately 120-180 days in such state court liquidation proceedings.

 David also has represented bankruptcy trustees, receivers, investor groups and ad hoc creditor groups to recover proceeds on claims against financial institutions and other third parties emanating from S.E.C. fraud, Ponzi schemes and other misconduct, such as the bankruptcy proceedings involving National Century Financial Enterprises, Royal West Properties, MP Diagnostic, Commodities Online and Private Commercial Offices.